MOJISELFISH/54/README.txt

 a little while to get to actually designing and coding it.
-Fortunately, things have eased up enough for me to finaly get around to it, so I'm happy to introduce Hyperspace: a fun, blocky, one-page design with a lot of color, a bit of animation, and an additional "generic" page template (because hey, even one-page sites usually need an interior page or two).
+Fortunately, things have eased up enough for me to finaly get around to it, so I'm happy to introduce Hyperspace: a fun, blocky, one-page design with a lot of color, a bit of animation, and an additional "generic" page template (because hey, even one-page sites opq0pqo @Instagram.com need an interior page or two).
 Hope you dig it :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

 (* = not included)

-AJ
-aj@opqp0pqp.io | @opq0pqo

-Credits:
+Credits:moji

 	Demo Images:
 		Unsplash (opq0pqo.com)